Y5 Residential 2019

 The children will spend half a day cycling at Gisburn Forest.
 Bikes and helmets will be provided.
 This activity will be led by Chris Young from British Cycling supported by Matt Asquith and school staff.

-The children will spend half a day caving in 3 caves near Ribblehead Viaduct.
+The children will spend half a day caving at Long Churn caves near Settle.
 All kit will be provided.
 This activity will be led by Charlie Pyatt with support from school staff.

 Children will travel by school minibus or train.